enghwa/ecommerce-shopfront-on-aws/3_Route53Configuration/README.md

 ## Completion

-Congratulations you have configured a multi-region API and set up a healthcheck-based Geolocation routing policy using Route53.
+Congratulations you have configured a multi-region API and set up a healthcheck-based Latency routing policy using Route53.
 ![Bookstore](../images/03-complete-01.png)

 You can `Sign up` and `Log in` to order books through your domain `https://arc30901.multi-region.xyz/`.
 Order a book and see if `Order` and `Best Sellers` are working.
 Also, check the `Order` table in DynamoDB in `Ireland` region with the DynamoDB table in `Singapore` region to see whether your order data is replicated properly.